 An applicant may submit a request to the MEDQ for a refund.
-The request must contain the following information for each Infrastructure Contribution the subject of the proposed refund:
+The request must contain the following information for each Trunk Infrastructure Contribution the subject of the proposed refund:

-- i. that the Infrastructure Contribution has been lawfully completed - ii. that the applicant seeks a refund of the Unused Infrastructure Offset, and - iii. the value of the Unused Infrastructure Offset.
+that the Trunk Infrastructure Contribution has been lawfully completed that the applicant seeks a refund of the Unused Infrastructure Offset, and the value of the Unused infrastructure offset.